vsivsi/meteor-job/README.md

 #### `Job.getJobs(root, ids, [options], [callback])`

-Like `Job.getJob` except it takes an array of ids and is much more efficicent than calling `Job.getJob()` in a loop because it gets Jobs from the server in batches.
+Like `Job.getJob` except it takes an array of ids and is much more efficient than calling `Job.getJob()` in a loop because it gets Jobs from the server in batches.

 #### `Job.pauseJobs(root, ids, [options], [callback])`